Fish49/Fish49/README.md

 - Swedish 🇸🇪

 I want to learn:
-- AI 👾
 - Assembly 💽
-- How to set up a web app 🕸️
 - Morse Code and several other languages such as Finnish and German. 🌍
 - Practically Everything 🤦